yuanqing/cuba/README.md

 Options:
   -c, --credentials <path>  Path to the Service Account credentials
                             JSON file.
-This is only needed when link sharing is not enabled on the spreadsheet.
+This is only needed when link- sharing is not enabled on the spreadsheet.
   -h, --help  Print this message.
   -i, --id <spreadsheetId>  The Google Sheets spreadsheet ID.
 This is